Two Americas: Driving Community Equity

-Join your colleagues for a lively discussion at the 11th annual BIG Ideas meeting September 13-15, 2019 in Clearwater, Florida.
-You will dive deep into discussions, find solutions in small groups, and learn a new way to think about some of the emerging challenges facing local governments.
+Join thought leaders across North America for a lively discussion on this topic at the 11th Annual BIG Ideas conference September 13-15, 2019 in Clearwater, Florida.
+During this exclusive event, you will dive into critical conversations, find solutions in small groups, and learn new ways to think about local government challenges.

 BIG Ideas 2019 will take place at the Hilton Clearwater Beach.
 Newly renovated and seated on 10 acres of the #1 Beach in the Country as voted by Trip Advisor, Hilton Clearwater Beach Resort & Spa overlooks the Gulf of Mexico.
 This iconic hotel offers food and drink service nearly to the water's edge, and features the only tiki bar on the sand, private beach cabanas and new pools.
 Refresh and revitalize in our beautiful new Hibiscus Spa or take in a legendary sunset while dining on fresh, local fare.
 BIG Ideas attendees and guests receive a discounted rate of $189.
 Book your room by August 20, 2019 here

 12:45pm - Offsite Tours depart from Hilton Clearwater Beach